Making-Sense-Info/Varese/use-cases/insee.md

 So in these first case if we don't know the difference between the universe we cannot compare properly the statitics over time.

-A more complexe of universe formally described is found with the RepresentedVariable RAISADM05 , that is asked if (NUSEWEB = 1 ou 2) and ADM3 = 2 and ADM4 = 2, where ADM3 is
+A more complexe of universe formally described is found with the RepresentedVariable RAISADM05 , that is asked if (NUSEWEB = 1 ou 2) and ADM3 = 2 and ADM4 = 2, where ADM3 has the label  "In the last twelve months, the respondent has used the Internet for private purposes to contact a government department or public service in order to complete their tax return online".

-Name of the representedVariable ADM3
-Label
-In the last twelve months, the respondent has used the Internet for private purposes to contact a government department or public service in order to complete their tax return online.
-Description

-Asked if NUSEWEB = 1 or 2
-Population
-universe-16.png Statistical population of individuals Representation Type
-Code list
-Selection Style
-Choose a
-Codes
-codes-16.png ADM3

-    1
-    categories-16.png Yes
-    2
-    categories-16.png No

-ADM4
-Name
-ADM4
-Wording
-During the last twelve months, apart from professional use, the respondent has not used the website or application of an administration or public service to access his/her personal data or information.
-Description

-Asked if NUSEWEB = 1 or 2
-Population
-universe-16.png Statistical population of individuals Representation Type
-Code list
-Selection Style
-Choose a
-Codes
-codes-16.png ADM4

-    1
-    categories-16.png Yes
-    2
-    categories-16.png No
+Description.
+In this case we have to define a more complexe universe.

 several possibilites to handle universe defined logicaly ,
 - use a UniverseGenerationCode,